nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >Set the permissions:

->During the install (next step of this guide) you should set perms to 777 to make things easier, otherwise you might fail on step 2 of the web install:
+>During the setup (next step of this guide) you should set perms to 777 to make things easier, otherwise you might fail on step 2 of the web install:
 >>`sudo chmod -R 755 /var/www/nZEDb/app/libraries`

 >>`sudo chmod -R 755 /var/www/nZEDb/libraries`